paveltimofeev/screens.io/tasklist.md

 - **------------ MVP MILESTONE ------------**

 - Frontend: Change Title and Logo to corresponding brand name
-- Backend/Beanstalk/PM2: need to limit max CPU usage for backend and proxy, to prevent not responding server.
 - **New User Init Process**: [Feature+] Create couple of examples scenarios demonstrating key features (for every new user, copy data and files from 'Default' user)
 - Frontend: Comparer: Images are misplaced sometimes.
 Need to show loading process.
 - Frontend: Need more info on running job - you'll never know what happens, job just stuck running.